LoganGrier/constrained-type/README.md

   let isSatisfied = (. value) => mod(value, 2) == 0
 })

-// Creating a constraint that is always satisfied (useful when for creating Maps where only the key or only the value is constrained) module AllInteger = Constraint.All.Make({
+// Creating a constraint that is always satisfied
+// This can be useful when creating Maps where only the key or only the value is constrained.
+// Consider using Map.KeyOnly or Map.ValueOnly instead.
+module AllInteger = Constraint.All.Make({
   type t = int
 })